Get a Free Quote

 Conclusion

 Iron-on patches are a brilliantly easy way to customize your gear.
 They are durable and long-lasting, but they thrive with a little extra care.
-If you treat them right with a strong initial application and gentle washing, they’ll stick with you for a very long time.
+If you treat them right with a strong initial application and gentle washing, they will stick with you for a very long time.